 Solar exposure is a subtle threat during prolonged outdoor electrical work.
 Sun-protection arm sleeves help maintain healthy skin by blocking up to 99% of harmful rays, preventing burns, sunspots, and even long-term risks such as skin cancer.
 Here’s what makes them a must-have:

-Comfort and Breathability: Thin, elastic fabrics won’t hinder movement or make you overheat.
+Comfort and Breathability: Thin, elastic fabrics won’t restrict movement or cause overheating.
 Stylish designs also let you wear them in various settings, on or off the job site.

-Enhanced Durability: Premium sleeves resist tearing and abrasion, even when exposed to frequent contact with tools, wiring, or rough surfaces.
-Many include anti-slip bands or thumb holes, improving their fit and preventing distractions.
+Enhanced Durability: Premium sleeves resist tearing and abrasion, even under frequent contact with tools, wiring, or rough surfaces.
+Many include anti-slip bands or thumb holes to improve fit and reduce distractions.

-Easy Maintenance: Most arm sleeves are machine washable, retaining effectiveness after many uses.
+Easy Maintenance: Most arm sleeves are machine-washable and retain effectiveness after repeated use.
 Replacing worn-out safety gear is more cost-effective than treating medical conditions resulting from sun exposure.

 4. Safe Testing Protocols